HL7/davinci-crd/input/pagecontent/hooks.md

 CRD Clients **SHALL** determine whether a CRD Server will use the PHI or non-PHI version of the CRD interface at the time the CRD Server is configured to have access to their system.
 In situations where PHI will never be required to perform Coverage Requirements Discovery, the redacted view **SHALL** be used.

 NOTES:
 * The non-PHI information exchanged is considered "de-identified, but potentially re-identifiable".
-As such, when retaining this information for audit purposes, access to the information **SHALL** be restricted and itself audited as would access to PHI log information.
+As such, when retaining this information for audit purposes, access to the information **SHALL** be restricted and itself audited, as would access to PHI log information.
 * For the purposes of non-PHI interactions, this specification does not consider the Patient resource id as PHI.
 If organizational policy requires the Patient.id to be treated as PHI, implementers will need to anonymize the id and support query of the patient's related resources by the anonymized id.

 <blockquote class="note-to-balloters">